Riwex/DSA210_Emir_Ceylan_project/README.md

    ### (Optional) Population Density or Latitude Data

-    -To explore whether latitude or urbanization affects happiness.
+    - To explore whether latitude or urbanization affects happiness.

 ## Methods and Analysis Plan